Under Ninja: Anime

 On September 6, 2021, it was announced that the series would receive an anime television series adaptation.
 It is produced by Tezuka Productions and directed by Satoshi Kuwabara, with scripts supervised by Keiichirō Ōchi, character designs by Nobuteru Yūki, and music composed by Shōta Kowashi.
-The series is set to premiere in October 2023 on TBS.
+The series aired from October 6 to December 22, 2023, on TBS and BS11.
+The opening theme song is "Hyper" by Kroi.
+Crunchyroll streamed the series outside of Asia.